How to Buy Life Insurance for Overweight People & Secure the Lowest Rates in

 A Simple Medical Pre-Screen Will Help You Get the Best Rates

-I never recommend anyone with medical conditions, height and weight issues, risky occupations, or hazardous sports dive in and apply for life insurance without a life insurance pre-screen.
+I would never recommend anyone with medical conditions, height and weight issues, risky occupations, or hazardous sports dive in and apply for life insurance without a life insurance pre-screen.
 Our pre-screen form takes about 5 minutes or less to complete.
 This information will help us choose the best company for life insurance for the overweight using their specific information, which is secure.

 Applying for overweight life insurance is underwritten just as a medical condition like high blood pressure or high cholesterol is.
 Everything depends on how severe or mild the medical condition is.